Harmonization

-Harmonized C major scale : I, ii, iii, IV, V7, vi, viidim.
+Harmonised C major scale : I, ii, iii, IV, V7, vi, viidim.

-In music, harmonization is the chordal accompaniment to a line or melody: "Using chords and melodies together, making harmony by stacking scale tones as triads".
+In music, harmonization (or harmonisation) is the chordal accompaniment to a line or melody: "Using chords and melodies together, making harmony by stacking scale tones as triads".

-A harmonized scale can be created by using each note of a musical scale as a root note for a chord and then by taking other tones within the scale building the rest of a chord.
+A harmonized scale (or harmonised scale) can be created by using each note of a musical scale as a root note for a chord and then by taking other tones within the scale building the rest of a chord.